CExA-project/brak/README.md

 With this approach, the class `brak::WrapperSubview` wraps a view, and each call to the brackets operator gives a new instance of the class wrapping a subview.

 This approach is very inefficient in terms of performance at compile time and at runtime, due to the extra overhead.
-For a view of rank 8, the build is 22 % slower than using the parenthesis operator directly, and the execution is 180 times slower.
+For a view of rank 8 on CPU, the build is 22 % slower than using the parenthesis operator directly, and the execution is 180 times slower.

-This approach cannot be used on GPU.
+Notably, this cannot be used on GPU.

 ### Array wrapper approach

 With this different approach, the class `brak::WrapperArray` wraps a view, and each call to the brackets operator gives a sub-wrapper that also stores an array of the requested indices.

-This approach is a bit less inefficient than the subview approach.
+This approach is a bit less inefficient than the subview wrapper approach.
-For a view of rank 8, the build is 3 % slower than using the parenthesis operator directly, and the execution is 120 times slower.
+For a view of rank 8 on CPU, the build is 3 % slower than using the parenthesis operator directly, and the execution is 120 times slower.